ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 }
 ~~~

-The CMW MUST contain the serialized CMW object in JSON or CBOR format, using the appropriate CHOICE entry.
+The CMW MUST include the serialized CMW object in either JSON or CBOR format, utilizing the appropriate CHOICE entry.

 The DER-encoded CMW is the value of the OCTET STRING for the extnValue field of the extension.